Skip to content

 Community Guidelines & Reporting

-As we embark on our goal of success, we’ll be taking you with us every step of the way.
-Through the joy and the pain, the highs and the lows.
-We want you to be right there alongside us.
-And we want you to have a safe space to enjoy the journey.
-Outlined below are the Community Guidelines that we ask you to follow on all our online platforms.
-We have a zero-tolerance policy on discrimination, abuse or bullying of any kind, and will take appropriate action to any comments or posts that do not meet our guidelines – from deleting, to blocking or reporting.
+We know how important a respectful, supportive, fun and safe online space is.
+And we’re commitment to providing that to Formula One fans – no matter the team or driver you support.
+Our goal is to take you with us every step of the way.
+Through the highs and lows.
+We want a safe and inclusive space for you to enjoy that journey.
+Below, we’ve outlined our Community Guidelines that we ask you to follow on all our online platforms.
+We have a zero-tolerance policy for discrimination, abuse or bullying of any kind, and will take appropriate action to any comments or posts that don’t meet these guidelines (from deleting comments to blocking users or reporting them to the platforms).

 What We Want